borismus/smus.com/content/books_all.md

 The Bolshevik membership dwindled during the war years because of their defeatist position.
 Because they wanted Russia to end the war and lose, they were easily painted as being extremely unpatriotic and equivalent to German agents.
 Lenin's flexibility allowed this to almost come true:

 ### Lenin's German-backed voyage from Switzerland to Petrograd
 The story of how Lenin got back from Switzerland to Russia on the eve of the February 1917 revolution is completely fascinating.
-It includes Bolshevik collusion with the Germans to make this all happen, a circuitous path, and sneakily traveling in closed railway cars.
-The whole trip sounds like a great adventure, culminating in a terrible reception in St. Petersburg.
+The Germans learned that they may have a great asset in the revolutionary-in-exile, who at the time was living in Zurich.
+Lenin and a tight group of collaborators colluded with the Germans to orchestrate his return to St. Petersburg.
+They planned a clandestine operation, taking a circuitous route, and sneakily traveling in closed railway cars.
+The whole trip sounds like a great adventure.
+Surely there are books and movies written about it?

 # Lenin's role and historical contingency
 During the "July Days", the revolutionaries themselves had to talk radicalized people down from pursuing a socialist revolution because they felt like they weren't quite ready for the events that might unfold.
 And if the provisional government managed to retain power after such an attempt, it would be bad news for future revolutionary prospects.